4 Little Girls: Production

 Lee first became interested in making a film about the Birmingham bombing in 1983, when he was a student at New York University.
 After reading a New York Times Magazine article about the incident, he was moved to write to Chris McNair, the father of Denise, one of the victims, to ask for permission to tell her story on film.
 McNair turned down the young, aspiring filmmaker.
 "I was entering my first semester at N.Y.U.
 So my skills as a filmmaker were nonexistent, and at that time, Chris McNair was still hesitant to talk about it," Lee said in a 1997 interview with Industry Central's The Director's Chair.
 "I believe timing is everything.
 So it took ten years of Chris thinking about this and ten years of myself making movies for this to come together."

 According to McNair, he changed his mind about supporting Lee's film idea due to learning about the depth and precision of Lee's research.
 McNair said, "[I]t's very important that this be done accurately and correctly.
 In all his research, he [Lee] showed that he was objective and seeking a broad section of opinion.
 I'm a stickler for the facts."

 At first, Lee had intended to create a dramatic reproduction of the incident, but eventually, he decided that would not be the best approach, and the project became a documentary.
-Once he secured funding, he went to Birmingham with a small skeleton film crew, as he wanted the families be as comfortable as possible during the interviews.
+Once he secured funding, he went to Birmingham with a small skeleton film crew, as he wanted the families to be as comfortable as possible during the interviews.
 Sam Pollard served as a producer and the editor and Ellen Kuras was the director of photography of the film.

 Lee had developed a relationship with Kuras while working on an HBO project called Subway Stories, which was an anthology of short films compiled by Jonathan Demme (though Lee's film did not make the final cut due, in part, to conflict between him and Demme).
 Kuras said of her desire to shoot 4 Little Girls, "I was really interested because my background is in political documentaries ...
 I always felt that one of the reasons that I had got into filmmaking was that I wanted to use my craft to be able to say something about the human condition, however I could, in my own humble way.
 For me this was an opportunity to make a small contribution."